Groups List: D

 Diwali.
 Hindu celebration, the Festival of Lights.
 Also called Deepavali (literally "Row of Lamps").
 It falls in October or November depending on the phase of the moon.

 Dollar, Creflo A, Jnr.
 Televangelist.
 See the Creflo A Dollar Jnr listing on the TV page.

 [Dominion theology] teaches that it is our Christian duty to take over the world, in a political sense, and if necessary, in a military sense, in order to impose Biblical rule.
 Christ will not return, (they say), until the church has "risen up" and "taken dominion" over all of the world's governments and institutions.
 Dominionists affirm that this is not a matter for us to discuss.
 As they see it, this is a mandate from God.

 Dominion Theology is not Biblical.
 It is not a doctrinal belief that emerges from a careful study of the Holy Scriptures.
 Typically it emerges in the heady milieu of a wave of success in a nation's economic, political, and military successes.
 Religious enterprises soon follow this.
 So in this sense Dominionism is really a form of religious populism.

 Dowsing.
 Also called "water divining" or "water witching".
-An occult method for finding water using sticks, metal rods, pendulum, etc, which twitch, cross, or otherwise move when the dowser comes near water.
-For more information see Christian Research Institute's statement on dowsing or Rasmus Jansson's article Dowsing - Science or Humbug? which gives some information on the claimed scientific backing to dowsing.
-Rasmus warns "Reading this page may induce noxious energies (with negative polarity, of course) disturbing the energy flow of your natural aura.
-Beware the field!"
+An occult method for finding water using sticks, metal rods, pendulum, etc, which are alleged to twitch, cross, or otherwise move when the dowser comes near water.
+In reality, thorough testing has shown dowsing is no more effective than random chance.
+For more information see Christian Research Institute's article on Dowsing (it's quite a long read).

 Dr Dino.
 See Kent Hovind.